sukruc/deeplearning-ai-c5-w2/README.md

 ### Usage:
 - Download the repository by using the green button to upper-right, or clone by copying and pasting this command in your terminal: `git clone https://github.com/sukruc/deeplearning-ai-c5-w2.git`
-- Work on latest versions of notebooks, i.e. Emojify-v2.ipynb
+- Work on the latest versions of notebooks, i.e. Emojify-v2.ipynb
 - Enjoy!